erickemde/DL2022CDC/README.md

-# DeepLearning2020CDC
+# DeepLearning2022CDC

-# This page contains the material for the short course titled "Deep Learning: Algorithms and Their Application" by Xiaoming Huo on Thursday, October 15, 2020.
+# This page contains the material for the short course titled "Deep Learning: Algorithms and Their Application" by Xiaoming Huo on Thursday, February 24, 2022.

 Folder "lectures" contains all the lecture materials: slides, demos.